Nabla7/TOg-State-Machines-and-Computability/README.md

 "We have conducted a theoretical and empirical analysis of how shallow Transformers can learn shortcut solutions to the problem of simulating the transitions of semiautomata (and thus, the algebraic structures which underlie regular expressions, finite-state transducers, and deterministic MDPs).
 Using tools from semigroup theory and circuit complexity, we have constructed explicit logarithmic-depth and constant-depth shortcuts for semiautomaton simulation.
 Experimentally, we have shown that gradient-based optimization finds shortcut solutions which generalize near-perfectly in-distribution (Section 4), but are brittle out-of-distribution (Section 5)."

+- They show that, during training, transformers learn non recursive functions rather well.
+At test time however, they fail to generalize, implying that they learned shortcuts which allowed them to perform well during training.
+- To extend the transformer to learn recursive functions, they use scratchpad training (Chain of Thought) and a recency bias to force the network to reccur during inference.
+  - " Intuitively, if the model is only allowed to put attention on the current input token and the current scratchpad (which is simply the current state), then the model is forced to be recurrent; recency bias can be considered as a soft relaxation of the same idea.
+Combining scratchpad and recency bias, we are able to train a Transformer to learn the recurrent solution, which is resilient to distribution shift "

+We provide an extremely abridged selection of relevant concepts in circuit complexity.
+For a systematic introduction, refer to (Arora & Barak, 2009).
+In particular, we discuss each circuit complexity class and inclusion below:

+NC0 ⊂ AC0 ⊂ ACC0 ⊆ TC0 ⊆ NC1 .

+- NC0 is the class of constant-depth, constant-fan-in, polynomial-sized AND/OR/NOT circuits.
+If a constant-depth Transformer only uses the constant-degree sparse selection constructions in (Edelman et al., 2022), it can be viewed as representing functions in this class.
+However, the representational power of these circuits is extremely limited: they cannot express any function which depend on a number of inputs growing with T.
+-  AC0 is the class of constant-depth, unbounded-fan-in, polynomial-sized AND/OR circuits, allowing NOT gates only at the inputs.
+A classic result is that the parity of T bits is not in AC0 (Furst et al., 1984); Hahn (2020) concludes the same for bounded-norm (and thus boundedLipschitz-constant) constant-depth Transformers.
+-  ACC0 extends AC0 with an additional type of unbounded-fan-in gate known as MODp for any prime number p, which checks if the sum of the input bits is a multiple of p.
+Theorem 2 comes from the fact that the semigroup word problem (which is essentially identical to semiautomaton simulation) is in this class; see (Barrington & Therien ´ , 1988).
+-   TC0 extends AC0 with an additional type of unbounded-fan-in gate called MAJ, which computes the majority of an odd number of input bits (a threshold gate).
+It is straightforward to simulate modular counters using a polynomial number of parallel thresholds (i.e. ACC0 ⊆ TC0 ).
+Whether this inclusion is strict (can you simulate a threshold in constant depth with modular counters?) is a salient open problem in circuit complexity.
+Threshold circuits are a very natural model for objects of interest in machine learning like decision trees and neural networks (Merrill et al., 2021).
+-  NC1 is the class of O(log T)-depth, constant-fan-in, polynomial-sized AND/OR/NOT circuits.
+It is an extremely popular and natural complexity class capturing efficiently parallelizable algorithms.
+It is u

 ----